rufousJr/warpwoofwimble/content/pages/Ys/onlyskin.md

 Title: Only Skin
 Release: Ys

 > **Most revealing, perhaps, is Newsom's admission that the last few verses of the song --- where the long-suffering female protagonist promises to do right by her darling -- are the only place in the whole album where she just made stuff up, where the song steps away from poetic autobiography.**

 >I was hoping for a good resolution, but I felt helpless and foundering at the end.
 And so I reached for this fiction, because I didn't know how to end the song in full truth.
 Otherwise, it would go on forever.[^arthur]

 [^arthur]:[Arthur Magazine, Winter 2006][arthur]

-According to Harp magazine, "for the song "Only Skin," [Newsom] told [Parks] she wanted to hear 'an elephant marching down the street really heavily (and) there was maybe a bird darting around its head and it was distracted by that.'
+According to Harp magazine, "for [this song], [Newsom] told [Parks] she wanted to hear 'an elephant marching down the street really heavily (and) there was maybe a bird darting around its head and it was distracted by that.'
 How did that sound musically?
 Parks had to figure that out."[^harp]

 [^harp]:Harp Magazine, December 2006